 If South Africa is anything, it's a place to heed the advice of those in the know.

-"Know where you're going – don't wander around aimlessly.
-In many parts of the town (in both Cape Town and Johannesburg), the good and bad neighborhoods are often one block away from each other." – Dana Hsiao, SoSauce
+Know where you're going – don't wander around aimlessly.
+In many parts of cities such as Cape Town and Johannesburg, the good and bad neighborhoods are often one block away from each other.

-"Keep jewelry and expensive clothes to a minimum.
-Don't flash cash when dealing with street vendors or frankly anytime.
-(For example) trade your big fancy camera and lenses for a point and shoot pocket model." – Dan Austin, Director, Austin Lehman Adventures
+Dan Austin of Austin Adventures says, "Don't pack flashy jewelry or expensive clothes for South Africa.
+Don't flash cash when dealing with street vendors, or really at any time in the country.
+Trade your big fancy camera and lenses for a smaller point and shoot camera."

-Also, South Africa has a staggering 11 official languages, most of them indigenous to the country.
-Around 40% of the population speak either isiZulu or isiXhosathough almost everywhere you go you will be able to get by with English which is commonly spoken in all major towns and cities, hotels, banks, and government departments.
+South Africa has 11 official languages, and most of these are indigenous to the country.
+Around 40% of the population speak either Zulu or Xhosa, though almost everywhere you go you will be able to get by with English – which is commonly spoken in all major towns and cities, at hotels, banks, and government departments.
 Another major language is Afrikaans, a derivative of Dutch, which northern Europeans will find surprisingly easy to follow.